-Menstruation: You may wondering how on earth you can do your site work while you are on a difficult month.I really feel you, as my menstruation days are a nightmare for me, where no pill works.
+Menstruation: You may wonder how on earth you can do your site work while you are on a difficult month.I really feel you, as my menstruation days are a nightmare for me, where no pill works.
 If you are in the same boat, do not be afraid.
 Normally, the majority of the companies provide 1-2 days / per month paid sick leave so you can make use of that.
-Moreover, if you can’t escape, just organise your work and stay at the office during that day or preferably visit the site very early morning or late in the afternoon.
+Moreover, if you can’t escape, just organise your work and stay at the office during that day.
+Preferably visit the site very early morning or late in the afternoon.
 Always take water with you.

 Isolation: In many construction sites, you will discover that you are the only female Engineer on the site.
 Do not panic!
-Normally during the first months on the job, until the rest of the people get used to your female presence, you will be visiting the site with a colleague.
+Normally during the first months on the job, until the rest of the people get used to your female presence, a male colleague will follow you everywhere.
 After a few months, believe me, you will not even think about it.
 Personally, I prefer to work with males.
 No offence girls but sometimes we can be really bitchy. 🙂

 I will be happy to answer any of your questions and let me know your thoughts. 🙂